Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State vs. Toledo Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest at Thompson-Boling Arena has the Iowa State Cyclones (22-9) going head to head against the Toledo Rockets (28-4) at 3:30 PM ET (on March 18).
-Our computer prediction projects a one-sided 74-63 win as our model heavily favors Iowa State.
+Saturday's contest between the Iowa State Cyclones (22-9) and Toledo Rockets (28-4) going head to head at Thompson-Boling Arena has a projected final score of 74-63 (based on our computer prediction) in favor of heavily favored Iowa State, so it should be a one-sided matchup.
+The game will begin at 3:30 PM ET on March 18.

-The Cyclones head into this matchup following a 61-51 win over Texas on Sunday.
+The Cyclones came out on top in their most recent matchup 61-51 against Texas on Sunday.

 Iowa State vs. Toledo Game Info